RCmags/imuFilter/README.md

 Moreover, since a 6-axis IMU (gyro-accelerometer) cannot measure an absolute heading, a function is included to rotate the orientation about the vertical (yaw) axis.
 One can use vector operations to correct the heading with an additional sensor like a magnetometer.

 # Velocity estimate
-The library can integrate acceleration to obtain a short-term estimate of velocity.
-This is accomplished by using a set of kalman-like filters like the one shown above.
-First, the acceleration is checked against a rest condition of (0,0,0)g, and any deviations from this state that lie within specified uncertainty band are suppresed.
+The library can integrate acceleration to obtain an estimate of velocity.
+This is accomplished by using a set of Kalman-like filters like the one shown above.
+The acceleration is checked against a rest condition of (0,0,0)g and any deviations that lie within a specified uncertainty band are suppressed.
 This eliminates much of the bias due to gravity or miscalibration:

 $\ K_{acc} = 1/(1 + \frac{ S_{acc}^2 }{ {\sigma}_{acc}^2 } ) $